 For the first ten years of its existence, Earthsight operated mainly behind the scenes.
 Our research lay behind many major exposés by human rights and environment organisations.
 It also contributed to reports carried on flagship investigative TV documentary series.
 Since 2016, we have come out from the shadows, choosing our own stories and publishing them in our own name.

-Earthsight’s funding comes from charitable foundations and non-profits.
+Our funding comes from charitable foundations and non-profits.
+We are an independent organisation and our work is not influenced by government or private sector interests.
 We do not accept funding from businesses.
-For a list of our past and present funders, click HERE.
+For a list of our past and present funders, click here.

 If you want to share sensitive information that you think could be of interest to our work or future investigations, please email us securely at email@example.com

 All media requests should be sent to firstname.lastname@example.org.